digiltd/oh-rtd-test/Scripts.md

 ```

 ## Differences between Rules and Scripts
-As of OpenHAB 1.7, there are a few differences between a Rules EXECUTION_BLOCK code an a script.
+As of OpenHAB 1.7, there are a few differences between a Rules EXECUTION_BLOCK code and a script.

 1. You cannot use the "import" statement within a script.
 You must fully qualify each and every reference with the complete package name.
 For example, a JODA DateTime reference must be org.joda.time.DateTime (e.g. var org.joda.time.DateTime myDateTimeVariable).